SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIOnDestroy.md

 ### OnDestroyOutputArgs OnDestroy(OnDestroyInputArgs args)

-This method is emitted when the data source or custom operator won't be used anymore.
-It can safely be destroyed.
+This method is invoked when the data source or custom operator instance won't be used anymore.
+It can be implemented to clean up or dispose of any resources the instance may hold.

+> [!TIP]
+> Learn more about when this method is called within an [Ad Hoc data source](xref:Ad_hoc_Life_cycle) or [custom operator](xref:CO_Life_cycle).